District 123 Procedures

 The Chair will alternate between online and in-person debaters, if applicable.

-Only voting members can debate.
+Only voting members may debate.

 The Logistics Manager shall display a red signal when the maximum time is reached, and a vote will be called at that time.